Save the date for the 2018 Alternative Spring Break Trips: Saturday, March 24 to Saturday, March 31, 2018.

 As our Alternative Break program delves deeply into the social issues we center on our trips, we recognize that these issues do not exist in a vacuum, rather, are interconnected and powerfully impact one another.
 We believe it's important to identify and explore the impact of the intersections of social issues and our identities to facilitate effective and meaningful change.
 Trips utilize fair trade learning to ask participates to consider the social, economic, and environmental impact of their travel and alternative break experience.

 As week-long service trips, our Alternative Breaks are largely spent fulfilling short-term community-identified needs, but our work does not end there.
 For each hour of service, we spend time reflecting on our experience together and with our trip teams, recognizing how much we have accomplished, and identifying the opportunities that lie ahead of us beyond Alternative Break.
 We must work continuously to transform ourselves to be able to transform our communities.

 Pre-Trip Education Hours

 Community Partners Worked With

 For questions regarding Alternative Break Trips, please contact Melissa Lee, Civic Engagement GTA with the Oregon State University Center for Civic Engagement, at firstname.lastname@example.org or 541-737-3041.

-If accommodations for disability are needed in order to participate in the trip, please contact Melissa Lee at email@example.com or 541-737-3041, preferably one month in advance due to the immersive nature of the experience.
+Accommodations: If accommodations for disability are needed in order to participate in the trip, please contact Melissa Lee at email@example.com or 541-737-3041, preferably one month in advance due to the immersive nature of the experience.